E 2 E

 If you answered “no” to any of these questions or just felt unsure of whether you understand what or how to step into these kingdom assignments, find your pastor or a trusted mentor and ask them to help you get equipped.

-And check out the great training opportunities at the No Place Left website.
+Check out the great training opportunities at the No Place Left website.

 However you respond, do something!